STEPHEN HAMILTON-BOX- Projects

-Stephen is a singer and teacher with 30 years experience.
+Stephen is a singer and teacher with over 30 years experience.
 He commenced his professional studies at Colchester Institute as a 1st study French horn player but changed to singing after a year, he continued as a 2nd study pianist throughout.
 After graduating with BA (Hons) he continued his studies as a singer for several years with some notable teachers including Judith Pearce and Andrew Field.
-Recently, he has completed further study, gaining an MMus specialising in Performance; he studied singing during this time with Justin Lavender.
+In more recent years, he has completed further study, gaining an MMus specialising in Performance with Canterbury Christ Church University; he studied singing during this time with Justin Lavender privately at the Royal College of Music.

 Stephen has appeared as a solo Bass with various choral societies and orchestras; highlights have included Messiah and Faure's Requiem under Douglas Coombs.